mayinx/mayinx.github.io/_posts/2016-11-30-how-to-setup-a-multi-site-solution-with-camaleon-cms-heroku.markdown

 On top of that, we map

-Sceanrio a) Domain Service / Registrar doesn't permit CNAME-Records
+#### Sceanrio b) Your Domain Registrar doesn't permit necessary DNS Settings like CNAME- incl.
+Widlcard-Records etc. (e.g. GoDaddy)

-If you registered your domain with a registrar / service that doesn't allow you to add CNAME records
+If you registered your domain with a registrar that doesn't allow you to add the necessary DNS records (like GoDaddy), you can either transfer your domain completely to a DNS Provider that does (like DNSimple) - or you can just transfer the hosting of your domain to such a provider.
+The latter means: Your registrar stays your registrar but your domain will no longer be hosted by this registrar - instead it will be hosted by another DNS Provider, who's domain services you want to use.
+This can be done by switching to the name servers of the Provider who shall host your domain.
+If you'd like to to transfer hosting from GoDaddy to DNSimple for example, follow these steps:

+**GoDaddy**
+- Log into your GoDaddy-Account and select your domain from the dashboard ...
+- select ....
-- if your domain is hosted elsewhere (godaddy for example): Log into godaddy and change the names of the nameservers for your domain to the following:
+- and change the names of the nameservers for your domain to the following:

     ns1.dnsimple.com
     ns2.dnsimple.com
     ns3.dnsimple.com
     ns4.dnsimple.com

+- Hit OK and you're done (but it could take some time - up to 24 hours - until the changes propagate ....)

+**DNSimple**

+- Log into your DNSimple-Account and select "+ Add domain" from your dashboard ...
+- You are presented with 3 options - select "Use domain services" to use DNSimple's domain services while keeping your domain at your current registrar
+- Enter the name of your domain in the appearing form and hit the button "Use domains services"
+- Now check the Domain resolution of your freshly added domain - select the domain from your dashboard and check the entries under Domain > Domain resoulution (you may have to hit the "Refresh"-button): If you see the previously (via GoDaddy) entered name servers (ns1.dnsimple.com, ns2.dnsimpel.com etc.) followed by the message "Your domain is resolving with DNSimple’s name servers." you're all set.
+If that's not the case: Relax & remember - it make take some time until the name server changes you performed earlier propagate...
+- Once the Domain is resolving correctly you can start using DNSimple's Domain Services and create the necessary DNS-records for your domain as described above under Scenario a) ...

-b) Heroku
+### b) Add custom root & subdomains to Heroku app

--  Add your domain to tell Heroku to route requests for your domain to your app:
+Now all that's left to be donmme is to tell tell Heroku to route requests for your domain to your app - by adding your custom root domain and its subdomains (www + wildcard).
+Fire up a terminal and issue the following commands (alternatively you can log in to your Heroku-Account and add your domain via the web interface):

+-  Add your cutom root domain:
+$ heroku domains:add yourdomain.com --app yourapp

+-  Add www subdomain:
-$ heroku domains:add www.ourschoolnet.de --app ourschoolnet
+$ heroku domains:add www.yourdomain.com --app yourapp

-- Set subdomains (wildcard to catch all subdomains)
+- Add wildcard subdomain
-$ heroku domains:add *.ourschoolnet.de  --app ourschoolnet
+$ heroku domains:add *.yourdomain.com  --app yourapp

-- verify: Check out domains
+The first two commands ensure, that every request to youdomain.com or www.yourdomain.com is resolved to your heroku app - this equals your Camaleon app's main site.
+The last command makes sure you can use virtual subdomains with your Camaleon app and thus support multiple personalized client sites.
+But that's not the only reason you should never forget to add widcard subdomains to your heroku app, if you created a corresponding wildcard DNS record via your DNS Provider: As the heroku dev center article stresses (https://devcenter.heroku.com/articles/custom-domains#add-a-wildcard-domain), "a malicious person could add" something like `baddomain.youdomain.com` "to their Heroku app and receive traffic intended for your application" if you forget to add the wildcard subdomain to your heroku app....

+Test

+First you should use the terminal again to verify that everything is setup correctly:

-$ heroku domains --app ourschoolnet
+`$ heroku domains --app yourapp`

+You should get something like this as response:

+`Domain Name`           `DNS Target` ────────────────────  ───────────────────
+`youdomain.com`             `yourapp.herokuapp.com`
+`www.youdomain.com`         `yourapp.herokuapp.com`
+`*.youdomain.com`           `yourapp.herokuapp.com`

+If you messed up things you can remove domains from your heroku app again via the following comamnds:

 - to remove a specific domain:
-$ heroku domains:remove www.ourschoolnet.com --app school-net-upgrade-cedar
+$ heroku domains:remove www.yourdomain.com  --app yourapp

 - or to clear all domains at once:
-$ heroku domains:clear --app school-net-upgrade-cedar
+$ heroku domains:clear --app yourapp

 done!